| Title: | Forest Fire History Analysis |

 The a factor giving the type of observation in the first observation

-get observation type in outer-most year of fhx
+outer_type() get observation type in outer-most year of fhx object.

 composite